frederic-perez/AmE-dictionary/data/dictionary.md

 __aviary__ _n_ :four: A large enclosure for holding birds in confinement. _Syn_ volary, bird sanctuary _We visited the aviary to see the exotic birds advertised in the brochure._
 __avid__ _adj_ :five::hammer: _I’m an avid listener of Beautiful Anonymous._
 __avidity__ _n_ Keen interest or enthusiasm. _Syn_ eagerness, avidness, keenness _A devoted fan, he followed the tennis tournament with avidity._
-__avionics__ _n_
+__avionics__ _n_ :two::hammer:
 __avocado__ _n_
 __avocation__ _n_ :two::pencil2: An activity taken up in addition to one’s regular work or profession, usually for enjoyment; a hobby. _Her detective avocation._ :es: (= minor occupation) > diversión, distracción; (= employment) > vocación
 __avoidance__ _n_ :two::hammer:
+__avouch__ _vt_
 __avow__ _v_ :two::hammer: (avowed)
 __avowal__ _n_ An open statement of affirmation; frank acknowledgment or admission. _Syn_ avouchment _He had no right to extort a confession of attachment from me when he had made no correspondent avowal himself._
-__avuncular__ _adj_ :seven: /uh-VUNK-yuh-ler/ Avuncular is used to describe someone or something as being “like an uncle,” especially “kind or friendly like an uncle.”
+__avuncular__ _adj_ :eight: /uh-VUNK-yuh-ler/ /uh-VUNG-kyuh-luhr/ Kind, friendly, and helpful, like an uncle, especially in a benevolent or indulgent way.
+Avuncular is used to describe someone or something as being “like an uncle,” especially “kind or friendly like an uncle.”
 Everyone likes an avuncular guy, that is someone who is kind and patient and generally indulgent with people younger than he is.
 The Dalai Lama is an avuncular fellow.
 So is Santa Claus.
 Unless you haven’t been good.
 Resembling a uncle in kindness or indulgence. __1__ Of or concerned with an uncle. __2__ Resembling an uncle; friendly; helpful. _The shopkeeper was known for his avuncular charm, always handing out free treats to the neighborhood children._
 __await__ _v_ _Our staff awaits your arrival._
 __awakening__ _n_
 __awareness__ _n_